OSLO - Norway

 By 2025, all construction sites commissioned by the city of Oslo are to be zero emission.
 The city has gained experience form demanding fossil free construction over the past years, and has adopted fossil free as a minimum requirement in all construction procurements.
 In 2019, the city also adopted standardized award criteria to promote zero emission machinery.

 Reducing indirect emissions related to building materials is also an important focus area for the City of Oslo.
 Several pilots are now testing requirements for recycled as well as low carbon materials.
-The City Council will in short time establish a quantitative target for reducing climate gas emissions related to the use of materials.
+The City Council has established a quantitative target for reducing climate footprint related to the use of materials in buildings by 30%.

 Sustainable and Circular Consumption